ksu-cs-textbooks/cis642-643/content/00-forward/08-643-syllabus.md

 _Students may enroll in CIS courses only if they have earned a grade of C or better for each prerequisite to these courses._

 ### Course Overview
-The first semester of a two-semester capstone course.
+The second semester of a two-semester capstone course.
 Current practices of software development, requirements, design, prototyping, measures and evaluation.
 Specification, design, and prototyping of a software system.

 ## Course Description